Understanding How Restraining Orders Work

 As is often the case — in New Jersey and elsewhere — family law and domestic violence disputes can get quite messy under certain circumstances, and they may involve a great deal of emotional baggage.
 For example, if your spouse harbors sufficient animosity against you for wanting a divorce, they might make a false domestic violence claim and attempt to obtain a restraining order to prevent you from communicating with your spouse entirely, from living in your own home, and even from meeting with your children.

 Final restraining orders can have a significant negative impact on the lives of those who are falsely accused or who have otherwise had claims against them exaggerated or manipulated.
 Given the high-stakes nature of a final restraining order issuance, it is important that you seek the assistance of a qualified restraining order and domestic violence lawyer who understands how to engage with the system and counter the order.

-Here at Nitti & Nitti Attorneys at Law, we have extensive experience helping clients who are subject to (or who may soon be subject to) a restraining order.
-Contact our experienced Irvington restraining order & divorce lawyers today to arrange for a free and confidential consultation.
-You can call us at (973) 226-4141 or fill out our online form.
+Here at Nitti & Nitti, P.C., we have extensive experience helping clients who are subject to (or who may soon be subject to) a restraining order.
+Contact our experienced Irvington restraining order and divorce lawyers today to arrange for a free and confidential consultation.
+You can call us at 973-852-3041.

 The terms of the restraining order can vary significantly, depending on the circumstances of the case.
 In some cases, you may be prevented from contacting the victim at all; in other cases, you may have the right to communicate with the victim over the phone or perhaps via email but not in person.
 Some restraining orders may limit your right to travel, or your right to socialize.
 Violation of a restraining order can also give rise to significant penalties, both civil and criminal — you could lose your right to carry a firearm, for example, or even lose certain child custody and visitation rights.